 In applying the Group's accounting policies management continually evaluates judgements, estimates and assumptions based on experience and other factors, including expectations of future events that may have an impact on the Group.
 All judgements, estimates and assumptions made are believed to be reasonable, based on the most current set of circumstances available to management.
-Actual results may differ from these judgements, estimates and assumptions.
-Significant judgements, estimates and assumptions made by management in the preparation of these financial statements are outlined below:
+Actual results may differ from these judgements, estimates and assumptions made by management in the preparation of these financial statements are outlined below: